 Daisy Nelson

 Daisy joined Carolina Family Practice and Sports Medicine in August 2011.
-She currently works with the UNC Sports Medicine fellows.
+She currently is the Clinic Administrator in the Raleigh office.

 Daisy is a native of Asheboro, North Carolina.
 Daisy completed her undergraduate degree in Exercise and Sport Science with a concentration in Athletic Training from the University of North Carolina at Chapel Hill in May 2001.
 She received her master’s degree in Exercise and Sport Science from the University of North Carolina at Greensboro (UNCG) in December of 2003.
 Daisy served as a Graduate Assistant Athletic Trainer while at UNCG, where she worked directly with the baseball, men’s and women’s cross country and track, men’s soccer, and women’s basketball teams.
 She also was an Athletic Trainer with the Cape Cod Baseball League for two years.
 Daisy’s master’s project was titled Prehabiliation in the Throwing Athlete.